-How to start a food blog in 2021.
-A step by step guide from food blog name ideas to your first 5,000 pageviews.
+Learn how to start a food or baking blog in 2022 with this step-by-step guide.
+I'll walk you through food blog name ideas to your first 5,000 pageviews.

-So, you're looking to start a food blog?
+So, you're looking to start a food or baking blog?
 You've come to the right place!
-This is the 'how to start a food blog' guide for you if you're looking for:
+This is the perfect guide for you if you're looking for:

-- The EXACT steps you need to take to get your food blog set up and running.
+- The EXACT steps you need to take to get your food or dessert blog set up and running.

 - A guide that is easy to understand (not full of technical jargon)